About this Photo and my Experience

 I photographed these beautiful zebras at the Brevard County Zoo in Melbourne of Florida.
 Initially, I spent most of my time on the north end where the birds and reptiles resided.
 I was substantially excited to engulf myself in the vast range of photograph opportunities.

 After a while, my camera battery diminished to zero power; however, I had another charged one in my car to be fully prepared.
 The problem was the park was crowded and my car was parked too far away.
 What can I say?
-I felt lazy for the task and decided to skip the south end with the mammals.
-On the way to my vehicle I realized I should just grab the battery and explore the other side.
+I felt lazy and decided to skip the south end with the mammals.
+On the way to my vehicle, I realized I should just grab the battery and explore the southern vicinity.
 I’m glad I did because of the diversity of spectacular animals.

 Zebras are part of the equidae/horse family and born with a unique pattern of stripes; no two coats are the same for each animal.
 They can grow to a size between 3.9 to 4.3 feet at the shoulder and 6.6 to 8.5 feet long with a weight up to 770 pounds.
 These African equids live among grasslands, savannas, scrub-lands, woodlands, coastal hills and mountains.
 Zebras’ diet exclusively consists of grass, but sometimes they will settle for shrubs, herbs, twigs, leaves and bark.

 Female zebras or mares are able to give birth for the first time at three years old and produce one foal every twelve months.
 Three unknown, interesting facts exist for zebras: They are born with a brown and white coat, have white stripes on a black background, and are impossible to domesticate.
 They possess unpredictable attitudes and are prone to panic under stress.

 Original large size with high resolution and print-dpi without my signature.

 Lower size, resolution, and print-dpi with my signature.

 View all my Photos in my Gallery/Store: